grgreenfield/parts-unlimited/docs/HOL_Deploying-Using-Chef/README.md

 	The chef verify command returned errors that git was not configured with your identity information.
 	Proceed with step 2 to configure your identify information in git.

-2. Configure your global git variables with your name and email address
+2. Configure your global git variables with your name and email address if you haven't already.

     	git config --global user.name “YourName”
 		git config --global user.email “you@yourdomain.com”